Etosha National Park is located in the sparsely populated Namibia and is one of the best places in Africa to visit for adventure and wildlife.

 This lion was invisible until the guide shone the light on him.
 There was also another lion 2 meters away, but you can’t see him as he’s in total darkness.

-Etosha park gave me the opportunity to experience some epic wildlife sightings, but as I learnt the day before, my survival skills in the Namibian bush were not up to standard – even in daylight.
+Etosha National Park allowed me to experience some epic wildlife sightings, but as I learnt the day before, my survival skills in the Namibian bush were not up to standard – even in daylight.
 Heck if I got out of the jeep, I likely wouldn’t survive for more than 5 minutes.

 Travel tip: Go to the bathroom before you start your night safari.
 Somehow I didn’t think I would fare too well with lions.
 You know with them being exceptionally quiet, creeping up on you until by the time you see them you don’t even have time for a quick last-minute prayer.
 That sort of thing.